fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

     int ten = 10;

 So what gives?
 Surely we can do this simplification for free?
-Well, almost, but one could argue that the complexity is "converted" into cognitive load as you examine the complex code, figure out what it should be doing, and re-write it.
+Well, almost, but here we can argue that the complexity is "converted" into cognitive load as you examine the complex code, figure out what it should be doing, and re-write it.
+In this case, the complexity is offset by the need to "do work", much like the CoE example.
 Obviously, this is an absurd example and no one in their right mind would argue that the small amount of effort to refactor this is not worth it.
 But still it is worth consideration as an illustrative example.

 ## Conclusion
+We began with an observation about the struggles of eliminating complexity from code and software systems.
+We then took a layman's view of the Physical concepts of Entropy and Conservation of Energy, to set the scene.
+We then discussed how we might lift some aspects of these concepts and lay them on top of software engineering, focusing on complexity reduction.
+Finally, we took a look at some examples to illustrate the point in a more understandable way.

+I hope this has been somewhat interesting and hopefully may promote further thoughts and discussions in your work.
+If you've found this useful or interesting, please share this idea with others.
+Further, if you have any comments or input, feel free to reach out to me at my twitter handle.